 IT Automation readiness

-Another common mistake by organizations who failed in implementing test automation is not involving IT and Ops teams from earlier stages of SDLC.
+Another common mistake by organizations is having a test automation strategy but not involving IT and Ops teams from earlier stages of SDLC.
 The decision of introducing automation, testing its efficiency, and pitching it to business users can happen behind curtains but when it’s time to scale, the sooner you involve your IT the better.
 Ensure that your IT can monitor Test Automation framework deployments, provide high-availability, disaster-recovery support, and integrate with the rest of the environment.

 Finding the right tool

-Although it is almost the bottom of the list, it is most certainly one of the crucial steps to follow in order to achieve maintainable and scalable test automation.
+Although it is almost the bottom of the list, it is most certainly one of the crucial steps to follow in order to draft maintainable and scalable test automation strategy.
 Don’t be in a hurry to select your testing companion but consider these three elements before taking a decision.

 Level of code – is it No code?
 Low code?
 Or Code-based?